guessit-io/guessit/README.rst

     [ title,                             # for movies and episodes series, season,                    # for episodes only
-      episodeNumber, special,            # for episodes only
+      episodeNumber, episodeDetails,     # for episodes only
       date, year,                        # 'date' instance of datetime.date language, subtitleLanguage,        # instances of guessit.Language
       country,                           # instances of guessit.Country